MobiltronInc/Foundation/README_TEMPLATES/COCOPODS_README.md

 Check out our other [open source projects](https://github.com/mobiltroninc/) or say :wave: on twitter [@mobiltron](https://twitter.com/mobiltron).

-## Contribute
+## Contributing

 Contributions are welcome 🙏🏻 .
 We encourage developers like you to help us improve the projects we've shared with the community.
 Please see the [Contributing Guide](https://github.com/mobiltroninc/Foundation/blob/master/CONTRIBUTING.md) and the [Code of Conduct](https://github.com/mobiltroninc/Foundation/blob/master/CONDUCT.md).

 ## License

 XXXXXX is available under the MIT license.
-See the LICENSE file for more info.
+See the [LICENSE](LICENSE.md) file for more info.

+## Acknowledgments

+* Hat tip to anyone who's code was used
+* Inspiration
+* etc